francocalvo/blog-notes/content/it-notes/CCNA/section-8.md

 CIDR removed the fixed `/8`, `/16` and `/24` requirements for the address classes, and allowed them to be split into smaller networks, like `175.10.0.0/20` .
-This alsow restricts issues to the local part of the network and reduces CPU load.
+This also restricts issues to the local part of the network and reduces CPU load.